7777ww/Quant_Trading_System/README.md

 # Quant Trading System

-A modular crypto quantitative trading platform that combines historical market ingestion, research utilities, and API services.
-The project is designed to load OHLCV data into TimescaleDB/PostgreSQL, expose the data and analytics through a FastAPI backend, and ultimately power factor research, backtesting, and trading orchestration.
+A notebook-first crypto quant workflow that ingests market data, runs strategy research directly inside Jupyter notebooks, and wires validated signals into an automated trading module.
+The goal is to shorten the research-to-trade loop: load data, prototype factors, backtest in notebooks, then push live orders through the execution layer with minimal glue code.

 ## Overview
+- **Notebook research loop** – `notebooks/` hosts exploratory studies and backtests; strategies are iterated and validated here before moving to production.
 - **Data ingestion** – `etl/` pipelines pull spot market metadata and klines from exchanges (via `ccxt`) and upsert them into TimescaleDB with idempotent operations.
-- **Data access** – `backend/` FastAPI service provides health checks and price retrieval endpoints that return FinLab-style data frames for downstream research or UI consumption.
+- **Data access** – `backend/` FastAPI service provides notebook-friendly endpoints that return pandas DataFrames for rapid experimentation and live signal consumption.
-- **Data layer** – `dal/` centralises SQLAlchemy engines, AsyncSession factories, Alembic migrations, and ORM models for symbols and klines.
-- **Research helpers** – `export_watchlist/` includes utilities for exporting candidate symbols; `backtest/` is the placeholder for forthcoming portfolio/backtest logic.
-- **Deployment target** – The architecture (see `architecture.md` / `systemDesign.png`) aims for an AWS EKS cluster with GitHub Actions + Argo CD, Timescale Cloud, and a React frontend on S3/CloudFront.
+- **Trading module** – `backtest/` and forthcoming execution packages share abstractions so a vetted notebook strategy can be promoted to an automated trader with minimal refactoring.
+- **Infrastructure helpers** – `dal/` 和 `export_watchlist/` 維持資料存取與觀察名單流程的一致性，支援 notebook 研究與交易模組部署。

 ## Repository Layout